In this article

 COVID-19 is a contagious disease that is caused by a coronavirus (SARS-CoV-2).
 As it is a virus, it is classed as a biological agent and a hazardous substance under the COSHH regulations.
 Employers must reduce the risks to health by preventing or adequately controlling exposure to the virus.

 Workplaces must be COVID-secure to be compliant with the law.
 Firstly, there is a general requirement for a suitable and sufficient COVID-19 risk assessment under the Management of Health and Safety at Work Regulations 1999.
 This requirement is extended by the COSHH regulations (regulation 6), which requires the assessment to include biological agents.
-The HSE has an example of a COVID-19 risk assessment that employers can use, which can be found here.
+The HSE has an example of a COVID-19 risk assessment that employers can use.
 Employers must remember that their COVID-19 risk assessment must be made specific to their workplace, operations and workforce.

 The exact control measures required to ensure that the workplace is COVID-secure will be dependent on the findings of the business’s risk assessment.
 However, employers must consider the following when managing and controlling the risks from coronavirus: